hippie-cycling/K4TOOLS/README.md

 A variety of commonly used string analysis and manipulation is supported:
 - IoC (English).
 	- Tells you the IoC of the input cypher.
+It will notify if the value is close to English
 - Transposition.
 	- Transposes each character (n) positions based on the provided alphabet.
 - Reversion.